someobserver/recurgence/math/09-recurgent-field-equations/02-temporal-dynamics/index.md

   \]
   where $\star$ is the Hodge star, $\wedge$ the exterior product, and $\flat$, $\sharp$ denote musical isomorphisms.

-This construction ensures the bidirectional temporal flow is rigorously defined for arbitrary manifold dimension and structure.
+With this approach, the bidirectional temporal flow remains well-defined for arbitrary manifold dimension and structure.

 ---

 Next: [Global Attractors and Bifurcation Geometry](/math/09-recurgent-field-equations/attractors-and-transitions/)